zouhairkhallaf/Operating-System-Assimilation/README.md

 *->System asks how much memory this process will need.
 *->Allocate this memory using "best-fit" approach.

-#### The handling routine should:
+### The handling routine does:
 1. Create a PCB for this process,
 2. Generate a PID,
 3. Enqueue the PCB into the Ready Queue.
-If the CPU is not occupied,
+###### If the CPU is not occupied,
-->The first process in the Ready Queue should be passed to the CPU.
+..1.
+The first process in the Ready Queue should be passed to the CPU.
-->The process in the CPU can issue system calls.
+...1. ->The process in the CPU can issue system calls.
 One of these is "t", which indicate that the process is terminating.
--> The process currently in the CPU will request "printer 1" by issuing a "p1" on the keyboard, and Printer 1 will signal an interrupt indicating completion of the task at the head of its queue with a "P1" being entered at the keyboard.
+...2. -> The process currently in the CPU will request "printer 1" by issuing a "p1" on the keyboard, and Printer 1 will signal an interrupt indicating completion of the task at the head of its queue with a "P1" being entered at the keyboard.
 Similarly, "d3" to request disk 3 and "D3" to signal D3's completion.
 On such a "task completed" interrupt the PCB for that process should be moved to the back of the Ready Queue.
 After a system call (e.g. "p3") is made, you should prompt the process (that's me) for various parameters.
 These should:
 •	Include the filename, whether the requested action is a "read" or a "write" ("r" or "w" on the keyboard; You can only write to a printer, so no need to prompt it) and, if a write, what is the file size.
 The PCB for this process and the associated information should be enqueued to the appropriate device queue.